DevExpress/devextreme-angular-template/README.md

 // ...
 ```

-You can also use the `--resolve-conflicts=override` option to override the existing app component.
+You can also use the `--resolve-conflicts=override` option to override the existing files.

+**Note: In this case, changes you previously applied to the application files can be lost.**

 ```bash
 npx devextreme-cli add angular-template --resolve-conflicts=override